 - Early and Forced Marriages

-…and the list goes on and on and on… These are some major social issues that Pakistan is currently beset with.
+…and the list goes on and on… These are some major social issues that Pakistan is currently beset with.

 Unemployment is another major issue in Pakistan.
 As per reports, the unemployment rate in Pakistan was at approximately 4.45 percent in 2019.
 Recently, due to the recent pandemic, like in other countries, unemployment has obviously skyrocketed.

-Often lack of meritocracy and illiteracy on a large scale are major factors behind unemployment.
-Furthermore, unemployment gives rise to various social issues like poverty, backwardness, economic downfall of the country, etc.
+The lack of meritocracy and illiteracy on a large scale are major factors behind unemployment.
+Furthermore, unemployment gives rise to various social issues like poverty, backwardness, the economic downfall of the country, etc.